antmicro/kenning/docs/source/cmd-usage.md

 ## Generating performance reports

-The `kenning.scenarios.inference_performance` and `kenning.scenarios.inference_tester` return the JSON file as the result of benchmarks.
+`kenning.scenarios.inference_performance` and `kenning.scenarios.inference_tester` return a JSON file as the result of benchmarks.
-They contain both performance metrics data, and the quality metrics data.
+They contain both performance metrics data, and quality metrics data.

 The data from JSON files can be analyzed, processed and visualized by the `kenning.scenarios.render_report` script.
 This script parses the information in JSON files and returns an RST file with the report, along with visualizations.